 To our camp families: This is the information being shared with our 2021 staff as they make preparations to join us.
 We are sharing this information with you to reinforce all the precautions we are taking.
-Closer to the Summer, we will add fun bios of the staff so you can get to know the wonderful people that will care for your child.
+Click here to read bios from our staff so you can get to know the wonderful people that will care for your child.
 To meet our year-round leadership staff, click here.

 - All staff must self-quarantine prior to Camp.
 The amount of time will depend on CDC recommendations at the time.
 Currently, the CDC recommends 7 days with a negative test (test should be conducted after 5 days of quarantining).
 Contact should be restricted to members of the household only.
 No physical contact with anyone outside of the household will be permitted unless absolutely necessary.
 We ask other household members to take appropriate social distancing measures (wearing a mask, staying 6 feet away from other people, and washing hands with soap and water frequently) during the quarantine period.

 - We will ask staff to get tested for COVID-19 before they arrive onsite.
 Kennolyn is partnering with a testing company and will provide instructions and cover the cost of the test.
 We ask that staff continue to quarantine until they get their results and arrive at Camp.
 Staff will stay distant upon arrival and we will test again a few days later.